majdal/modex/src/README.md

 * An HTML5-supporting browser (so, any recent Firefox, Chrome, Opera, or even IE)
 * [GIS Datasets](../assets/maps/README.md) (not all are open; for some you need to be part of [OGDE](www.lio.mnr.gov.on.ca/) to legally obtain them).

+* A spreadsheet.
+Excel, [LibreOffice Calc](http://www.libreoffice.org/download).
+You need to be able to work with and debug tabular data.
+You should be able to do reliable preprocessing of it (sums, averages, subsets) and plotting. (if you are comfortable doing this in matlab, R, or scipy, then by all means stick with what you know).
 * A GIS.
 You can get [ArcGIS](http://esri.com) [from the school](https://uwaterloo.ca/information-systems-technology/services/software-students/microsoft-office-students) at a discount, or you can install [QGIS](http://qgis.org/) which is frankly perhaps better

 1. Prepare your system